yotarok/bobbin/examples/gcp/README.md

 zones](https://cloud.google.com/tpu/docs/regions-zones) for availability.
 One possible setup is "v2-32" for "TPUTYPE" and "us-central1-a" for "ZONE".

-Here, we selected "node\_name=bobbin-tpu" this is also a configurable variable that you can choose your favorite name.
+Here, we specified "node\_name=bobbin-tpu".
+This is also a configurable variable that you can choose your favorite name.

 ## Run LibriSpeech experiments